Soft-Condensed-Matter/Monte-Carlo/README.md

 ## Execute
 * Simulation parameters
 The simulation conditions as the number of particles, the volume fraction, temperature and number of Monte Carlo cycles are specified in the MC.inp file.
+Only for the Square-Well fluid code the attractive range must be specified at the end of file.
 <i>Each time the code is executed files with results are rewritten</i>

 * Run simulation